MLB offers players 80% of prorated salaries, 72-game season

-NEW YORK (AP) — Major League Baseball has offered players 80% of their prorated salaries and a 72-game regular season starting July 14 in an effort to start the pandemic-delayed season, according to details of the proposal obtained Friday by The Associated Press.
+NEW YORK (AP) — Major League Baseball has offered players 80% of their prorated salaries and a 72-game schedule starting July 14 in an effort to start the pandemic-delayed season, according to details of the proposal obtained by The Associated Press.

-Players would get 70% of their prorated salaries during the regular season and the rest for completion of the postseason.
+Players would get 70% of their prorated salaries during the regular season and the rest for completion of the postseason under MLB’s plan, given to the union on Friday.

 The players’ last offer, on Tuesday, was for an 89-game regular season at full prorated pay.